IFREMER-LERBL/PelHabMSFD/README.md

 # PelHabMSFD
-GUI for computation of PH2 and PH3 indicators in the frame of MSFD, Descriptor 1: "Pelagic Habitat"
+GUI for computation of PH2 and PH3 indicators in the frame of MSFD, Descriptor 1: "Pelagic Habitats"

 ## Installation